-Bitcoin mining can be a confusing term for newbies, and even send them to a hardware store in search of pick and shovel.
+Bitcoin mining colocation can be confusing for newbies, and even send them to a hardware store in search of pick and shovel.
 In reality, bitcoin mining is far from being a physical activity of course.

 To succeed, you need is a quick mind, a powerful computer and a blisteringly fast connection.
 And, before we forget to mention it, you need to be online at all times.
 Then you should be able to maximize the opportunities presented by this new form of wealth.